MaxJohnsen/feedback-collector/README.md

 # Feedback-Collector
 A web application to help buisness owners easily collect feedback from their customers/users.

 This is application is built as part of a course in full-stack development, and will not be deployed as an actual service.
+The application will use a minimum amount of styling, as the focus of this project is the JavaScript flow and logic.
 ## Stack
 ### Back-end
 + MongoDB